stefanspringer1/SwiftXML/README.md

 var immediateTexts: XTextSequence
 ```

-For the `content` and `children` sequences, there also exist the sequences `contentReversed`, `childrenReversed`, and `textsReversed` which iterate from the last corresponding item to the first.
+For the `content` and `children` sequences, there also exist the sequences `contentReversed`, `childrenReversed`, and `immediateTextsReversed` which iterate from the last corresponding item to the first.

 All content in the tree of nodes that is started by the node itself, without the node itself, in the order of a depth-first traversal: